bids-standard/bids-website/docs/extensions/process.md

 -   Clearly defines a filename template and field names.

--   Use cases and examples clearly illustrated
+-   Use cases and examples clearly illustrated.

--   At least 10 business days of community feedback publicly posted across the BIDS channels
+-   At least 10 business days of community feedback publicly posted across the BIDS channels.

 -   Proposal positively reviewed by representative community members.
     The definition of "representative" will differ